theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/submit-evidence.md

 title: Submit Evidence
 nav_order: 1
 description: >-
-    Require contributors to submit evidence to support their contributions
-problem: >-
     Evidence can help to build confidence in the project data
 context: >-
     The provenance of a fact or observation is an important part of some projects.
 Documenting the provenance of individual contributions can be essential to building trust in the data
+solution: >-
+    Require contributors to submit evidence to support their contributions
 examples:

 ---